26 March 2026

 “It was a pleasure to be on the panel focused on AI and the Future of Digital Government with Kirstine Dale.
 The discussion centred on moving AI from concept to everyday practice across the public sector workforce.

-I liked that for each panel there were representatives from the public sector and then also one representative from the sponsor – it gave a well-rounded view of the topic and the experiences.
+I liked that on each panel, there were representatives from the public sector as well as one sponsor representative – it gave a well-rounded view of the topic and the experiences.

 The event itself had good energy and a good feeling.”